 From an employee’s perspective, the question often arises, “Will it matter if I continue to get severance paid to me on a bi-monthly basis or if I take it all in a lump sum?”
 As long as the ex-employee who is collecting unemployment insurance benefits performs no further work for that employer (i.e. does not continue on under the guise of a “consultant”, the fact that the severance payment is paid out over installments rather than all at once does not qualify the employee from receiving unemployment insurance benefits.

 Finally, an employee who voluntarily quits his or her job, and is offered severance thereafter by the employer, is not automatically barred from receiving unemployment benefits.
 Under the Act, an employee who voluntarily leaves his or her job when there is work available is generally barred from receiving unemployment benefits.
 The reason is the State and the unemployment system should not reward someone from walking away from their jobs by giving them benefits.
 However, if the employee was forced to resign or was put in a position where the only reasonable alternative would be to step down and severance was offered in connection with that type of departure, unemployment benefits may still be payable.

-With over 30 years’ experience in advising employers and employees on workplace issues, let Boznos Law represent you as your employment attorney to ensure you are ready to meet the challenges posed by the changes to the overtime laws.
-Call Bill Boznos today at (630) 375-1958 or contact us through our website at www.boznoslawoffice.com
+With over 37 years’ experience in advising employers and employees on workplace issues, let Boznos Law work with you to ensure you are ready to meet the challenges posed by the changes to the overtime laws.
+Call Bill Boznos today at (630) 375-1958 or contact us at www.boznoslawoffice.com/contact-us through our website at www.boznoslawoffice.com